They should not be left ill-informed or unaware.

 Having this talk can become easier when it is a values conversation, not a money conversation.

 Values driven estate planning.
 You can let your heirs know that your values are at the core of the decisions you have made.
-You need not tell them how much they will inherit.
-You may let them know about the planning steps you have taken to make a difficult time a bit easier.
+Though need not tell them how much they will inherit.
+Do let them know about the planning steps you have taken to make a difficult time a bit easier.

 For example, you can tell your loved ones that you have a will and/or a revocable living trust.
 In all probability, your executor or successor trustee has been informed of his or her future responsibilities – but other heirs may not know who the executor or successor trustee will be.